-- 1. copying the words of others (whether published or unpublished) without proper indication (quotation marks, for example) or citation (sources, footnotes, etc.) - 2. submitting the work of others in one's own name (buying a paper, downloading or copying from the internet, having another person write for you) - 3. failure to acknowledge the source of ideas you are using in your own work - 4. paraphrasing the words of others with only minimal alteration and without attribution
+- 2. submitting the work of others in one's own name (buying a paper, downloading or copying from the internet, having another person write for you) - 3. failure to acknowledge the source of ideas you are using in your own work - 4. paraphrasing the words of others with only minimal alteration and without attribution